Changes to help bring in Ro

 That’s because hospitals have been requesting more and more units of Ro blood: demand rose by 75 per cent between 2014 and 2016.

-The good news is that over 20 per cent of donors with black heritage will have this blood group (CHECK).
+The good news is that around 40 per cent of donors with black heritage will have this blood group.
 Many more Ro donors are needed though, and our aim is to make it as easy as possible for new and existing donors from black communities to enrol and/or find appointments.

 By offering more appointments in key areas of London, we hope to make it easier for people from black communities to give blood.
 So, extra appointments are being offered by our Middlesex and Hither Green teams to serve west and south east London respectively.
 This year we are also launching a new team in Beckenham to provide more weekend appointments in the south of the city.